degeri/decred_independent_contractor_roadmap/README.md

 # Decred Independent Contractor Roadmap

+### bee:

+Continue producing Decred Journal.
+I hope to delegate more work to free up time for other [ideas](https://github.com/xaur/decred-issues/issues).﻿

+### degeri:

+I started contributing to Decred 2018 and the response from the community has been very positive.
+My primary goal is strengthening Decred's security.
+I do this by selecting 2-3 active projects per month and working on them, I will continue this cycle in 2019.

+There is joint research and development ["Decred git/contributor analysis"](https://proposals.decred.org/proposals/5d9cfb07aefb338ba1b74f97de16ee651beabc851c7f2b5f790bd88aea23b3cb/comments/34) work that is being done by both me and @s_ben.

+The [Bug bounty proposal](https://proposals.decred.org/proposals/d33a2667469b56942adf42453def6cc2292325251e4cf791e806939ea9efc9e1) that I put up has passed, I expect this will take up the bulk of my time Q1 of 2019 as we work out any hitches in the rules, scope, methodology etc. After that I will start working on a bug bounty website (for submission, triage, work allocation etc) based on Politeia.
+I will NOT be billing for this work.
+The plan to get it built up to a POC stage first before I ask the community for funding and extra hands via a Proposal.

+I will also continue helping out the community wherever possible both offline and online. :slightly_smiling_face:

 ### Michae2xl:

 * Continue producing Weekly Video for Brazilian Community (Youtube Channel) and Continue help Emilio in brazilians channels.